 Why Choose Us?

 All our surgeons have graduated from higher surgical training programs in Ophthalmology and are on the specialist register in Ophthalmic Surgery with the Irish Medical Council, and have vast experience in laser refractive surgery and corneal surgery.
+They are all resident in Ireland and your treatment is within a Blackrock Health hospital.

 We are committed to using the latest technologies for all our laser surgery procedures.
 We use the latest generations intralase lasers to make the corneal flap and the excimer laser to reshape the cornea.
 This combined with the use of an active eye-tracking system using iris recognition software has further improved the accuracy of the procedure.